-Of the villages that we have visited, this could be the largest and despite this, it is a village that has managed to save its medieval charm and is very quiet to walk its beautiful streets.
+Of the villages that we have visited, this could be the largest, and despite this, it is a village that has managed to save its medieval charm and its very quiet and beautiful streets.

-We were lucky enough to arrive at the time when the cherry blossoms, it is a very characteristic tree of the village and very beautiful.
+We were lucky enough to arrive at the time when the cherry blossoms were blossoming; it is a very characteristic tree of the village and very beautiful.

 Don’t forget to stop by its famous 12th-century Devil’s Bridge.

-Saint Guillem le Desert is a medieval village where time has stopped and you can enjoy its streets and landscape without traffic, since the cars have to park outside, in the places enabled for it.
+Saint Guilhem le Desert is a medieval village where time has stopped, and you can enjoy its streets and landscape without traffic since the cars have to be parked outside, in the places enabled for it.

 Gassin, one of the most beautiful villages in France

-To this beautiful medieval village we arrived in the morning and were able to enjoy it almost on our own, although it looks like it receives many visitors.
+To this beautiful medieval village, we arrived in the morning and enjoyed it almost on our own, although it looks like it receives many visitors.
 When we were leaving, the parking lot was filling up.

-From this beautiful village you can see St. Tropez Bay (and this place in the next stop on the South of France road trip ).
+From this beautiful village, you can see St. Tropez Bay (the next stop on the South of France road trip).

 A few kilometers from Monaco is the picturesque village of Saint Agnes.
-It is located almost on the border with Italy and on good weather days, you can see Italy.
+It is located almost on the border with Italy, and you can even see Italy on good weather days.

-This village besides being very nice, has a fort of the Maginot line, when we arrived it was closed, but you can visit it.
+Besides being very nice, this village has a fort of the Maginot Line, when we arrived it was closed, but you can visit it.

 In Saint Agnes, you can stay in a charming places such as Gite Au Coeur Du Chalet in Belledonne vers Prapoutel Les 7 Laux.

 On the Côte d’Azur of France, we visit Grasse, known as the international perfume capital.
 It was part of the southern road trip to France in 10 days.